 Worcester is a very safe city with low crime levels compared to other cities.
 However, it is always good to know where to go for help if you need it, and sensible to take precautions to avoid becoming a victim of crime.

-The University of Worcester Security Team
+The University of Worcester Security Team.

-If you are a victim of crime, our University Police Community Support Officer(PCSO), Natasha Harris, is here to help.
-She is based at the University and can be accessed either via email email@example.com or by telephoning 01905 542629.
+If you are a victim of crime, our University Police Community Support Officer(PCSOs), Jamie Denning, is here to help.
+He is based at the University and can be accessed either via email email@example.com or by telephoning 01905 542629.